-As set out in the 11th Additional Provision of Act 34/1998 on the hydrocarbons sector, as per the wording of Royal Decree Law 4/2006, 24 February, administrative authorization must be sought from the National Energy Commission for certain holding acquisitions that involve companies that carry out regulated activities or activities that are subject to administrative intervention which entails a special binding relationship.
+ional Provision of Act 34/1998 on the hydrocarbons sector, as per e Law 4/2006, 24 February, administrative authorization must be Energy Commission for certain holding acquisitions that involve egulated activities or activities that are subject to administrative special binding relationship.

-The Ruling of the Court of Justice of the European Communities (CJEC) of 28 July 2008 set out that, by enforcing this requirement, the Kingdom of Spain has breached the obligations incumbent upon it under articles 43 (freedom of establishment) and 56 (freedom of movement of capital) of the European Community Constitutional Treaty.
+ustice of the European Communities (CJEC) of 28 July 2008 set out rement, the Kingdom of Spain has breached the obligations incum-43 (freedom of establishment) and 56 (freedom of movement of mmunity Constitutional Treaty.

-C. Direct or indirect significant interest in the share capital
+gnificant interest in the share capital

-As of the last date available, the following were the most significant holdings in the share capital of Repsol YPF, S.A.:
+the following were the most significant holdings in the share capital